Roslyn High School: Current building (1970spresent)

-Between 1970 and 1971, the original, Tubby-designed 1920s school building was demolished and replaced by the current structure.
-However, there are numerous remnants of the old building that remain - most notably the middle segment of the stairway underneath the school (which made up the middle section of the original steps up to the original building's main entrance) and the main gymnasium (which was built with the original school for the same purpose).
+Between 1970 and 1971, the original, Tubby-designed 1920s school building was demolished and replaced by the current structure, designed by Caudill Rowlett Scott.
+However, there are numerous remnants of the old building that remain – most notably the middle segment of the stairway underneath the school (which made up the middle section of the original steps up to the original building's main entrance) and the main gymnasium (which was built with the original school for the same purpose).
 Lecture Room B was the original school's auditorium, and the room behind it was the original stage.
 The school maintains a collection of historic photographs in "The Commons", including many of the old school.

 2004 Financial scandal

 In February 2004, Rebekah Rombom, as editor-in-chief of The Hilltop Beacon, the Roslyn High School newspaper, was preparing the March issue when she was given information that a woman had stolen money from the school district two years earlier, but was allowed to resign quietly without criminal charges.

 As Rombom researched the story for her newspaper, she discovered that the woman, who had embezzled at least $250,000, was Pamela Gluckin, the school district's former assistant superintendent for business, but she was told she could not use Gluckin's name in her article.
 She was also told that she needed to show the article to her principal and the director of community relations before publication; both read it and did not request any changes.
 The publication of the article in the school's newspaper triggered a full-scale investigation that found officials had embezzled $11.2 million from the district over 8 years.
 Gluckin and Frank Tassone, the superintendent of the school district at the time, eventually pleaded guilty and went to prison.

 Former Roslyn student Mike Makowsky dramatized the scandal in the 2019 HBO film Bad Education, starring Hugh Jackman as Tassone and Allison Janney as Gluckin.
 The film won a Primetime Emmy Award for Outstanding Television Movie.